 Making sense of artificial intelligence

-Artificial intelligence (AI) is not a new concept and is something many of us have already interacted with, even if we weren’t aware of it, but despite this it hasn’t been something many of us sought out and chatted about.
-In recent weeks that’s all changed.
+Artificial intelligence (AI) is not a new concept and is something many of us will have already interacted with, even if we weren’t aware of it, but despite this it hasn’t been something many of us sought out and chatted about.
+Over the last few months that’s all changed.
 The launch of ChatGPT has seen chatter around AI and its applications exploding out of the confines of those that make up the techy, digital world and into the wider world.

 But, what actually is AI and how is it used?

-It’s still open for debate whether AI, and specifically ChatGPT (and its competitors), will have quite the impact some are confidently predicting, nonetheless the buzz is unlikely to die down anytime soon, and it is important we all know more about it – even if that’s only so as to know better how to avoid it.
+It’s still open for debate how the latest advances in AI, and specifically ChatGPT (and its competitors), will impact our lives, nonetheless the buzz is unlikely to die down anytime soon, and it is important we all know more about it – even if approaching from a place of scepticism / fear.

 So, going back to basics first.

-AI is a branch of computer science that aims to create intelligent machines that can perform tasks like problem solving or decision making that you might otherwise think would require human intelligence to perform.
-While it is on a practical level a branch of computer science, it draws widely upon mathematics, psychology, and neuroscience as well.
+AI is a branch of computer science that aims to create intelligent machines that can perform tasks, like problem solving or decision making, that you might otherwise think would require human intelligence to perform.
+While it is, on a practical level, a branch of computer science, it draws widely upon maths, psychology, and neuroscience as well.
 Essentially it works by using algorithms and statistical models to analyse and then make decisions based on historical data.
-By drawing on historical data it can recognise patterns and therefore make predictions about new data.
+By drawing on historical data it can recognise patterns, and therefore make predictions about new data.

 One example of AI is machine learning, this is a branch of AI that involves training algorithms to learn from data.
 Machine learning algorithms are fed large datasets, statistical analysis is then used to identify patterns and relationships in the data.
 Any identified patterns are then used to make predictions about new data.
 For example, if you run an e-commerce business you might use (or might deploy an app or piece of software which uses) machine learning to analyse customer behaviour and predict which products are most likely to be purchased in the future.